We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 You’ll find carriers, particularly wraps and slings, that come in different sizes.
 Soft-structured carriers, on the other hand, tend to be one size with adjustable belts.
 The good news is that there are options made to accommodate larger bodies.

 Key features: The waistband on the Free-to-Grow adjusts from 27 inches to 57 inches.
-It can carry babies who weigh between 7 and 45 pounds.
 No infant insert is needed — instead, you simply adjust the height setting within the carrier to fit your child.
-It also comes in a variety of colors and prints in 100 percent cotton to suit your style.
+It also comes in a variety of colors and prints to suit your style.

 Considerations: Some reviewers feel the fabric is too thick and hot for warm weather.
 Others don’t like that you can’t face baby outward in the front-carry position.
 And a few mention that the straps are more difficult to adjust than those of similar carriers.

-As your baby gets a bit older, they may not be as content facing in toward your body.
-Moving your baby to front facing gives them a bit more stimulation and entertainment.
+Younger babies are safest when positioned on your front, facing inward.
+However, as your baby gets a bit older, they may not be as content facing in toward your body.
+Moving your baby to face outward gives them a bit more stimulation and entertainment.

 You may be able to get away with other baby carriers for short or easy hikes.
 If you’re more of a high peaks kind of adventurer, though, you might want to invest in a structured hiking pack for making trips more comfortable.